taw00/manuscript-css/README.md

 1. *Draft your novel or short story or poetry in your favorite text editor*
 2. *Structure it in markdown*
 3. *Style the markdown with these Manuscript CSS stylesheets*
-4. *Impress your friends and family (or critique group) with your work that mimics
-   [industry standard manuscript formatting](https://www.shunn.net/format/story/)*
+4. *Impress your friends and family (or critique group) with a work that mimics [industry standard manuscript formatting](https://www.shunn.net/format/story/)*

 Are you a writer?
 In particular, a writer of narrative works?
 Fiction,